Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 During your main phase, you attack and destroy your opponent's invader #TROLL.
 You can now choose to put “GAMZEE MAKARA / the mirthful messiahs” into play, because the code says “any” #TROLL- not specifically your own #TROLL.
 You can immediately choose to have the card attack, because it is your own Main Phase.

 #### Move a Character Card
 Once your character card has entered, they can change their location to a new planet by being moved. **Moving a character card always costs 2 grist**- no matter what their enter cost is.
-The 2 grist must be paid before a character moves.
+The 2 grist must be paid *before* a character moves.

-Once a character card has moved, it will become tapped and loose all boons it might've had.
+Once a character card has moved, it will become tapped and *loose all boons* it might've had.

 <div class="border-4 border-dashed border-amber-500 p-4 mb-8 text-sm lg:w-2/3 mx-auto">
     <h3>Advanced</h3>
-    <p>A character will always be tapped and loose all boons when it moves- even if the movement is caused by effect from an ability or other card during any player's turn.</p>
+    <p>A character will <em>always</em> be tapped and loose all boons when it moves- even if the movement is caused by effect from an ability or other card during any player's turn.</p>
 </div>

-Any Inventory card that is attached to the character moves with the character it's attached to.
-Inventory can not be moved on it's own.
+Any Inventory card that is attached to the character moves with the character it's attached to. *Inventory can not be moved on it's own*.

 Executable Cards can not be moved or re-arranged.